Penalties for a 4th Texas DWI Offense

 Felony Degrees

 As to crimes outside of DWI offenses, the Texas Penal Code's classification of felonies as first degree, second degree, or third degree has nothing specifically to do with the number of offenses.
 Felony degrees instead have to do with the reprehensibility or seriousness of the crime.
-As the chart here shows, Texas defines felonies in degrees, from first-degree crimes like aggravated sexual assault and theft of property over $200,000, down to lesser second-degree, third-degree, and state-jail felonies.
+As a chart provided by the Texas Politics Project shows, Texas defines felonies in degrees, from first-degree crimes like aggravated sexual assault and theft of property over $200,000, down to lesser second-degree, third-degree, and state jail felonies.
 The same chart shows that other second-degree felonies include aggravated assault and theft of property over $100,000, while other third-degree felonies include drive-by shooting without injury and theft of property over $20,000.

 Degree Penalties